Heating and Cooling Coil Options for HVAC Systems

 3. Internal load – heat generated by people, equipment, lights, etc.

-4. Ventilation load – heat from outdoor air needed for ventilation.
+4. Outdoor air load – heat from outdoor air as the result of ventilation or infiltration.

-For cooling applications, there are two types of systems that are used: a chilled water system or a direct expansion (DX) system.
-Each system contains a cooling coil in which the warm air from the space passes through the coil by use of a supply fan and the heat is transferred from the air to the fluid in the coil, whether it be water for a chilled water system or refrigerant for a DX system.
-Another term for the coil is "heat exchanger" as it is a device that exchanges heat between the fluid temperature and the air temperature.
+For cooling applications, there are two types of mediums of heat exchange that are used: chilled water or refrigerant for a direct expansion (DX) system.
+Each system contains a cooling coil in which the warm air from the space passes through the coil by use of a supply fan.
+The heat is transferred from the air to the fluid in the coil.
+Another term for the coil is "heat exchanger" as it is a device that exchanges heat between the fluid and the a

-As a chilled water system, the chilled water flows through the heat exchanger through a series of small pipes with fins.
-An external chiller supplies the water to the units in the building.
-Chilled water units are typically indoor units.
+In a chilled water system, the chilled water flows through a series of small pipes that comprise the chilled water coil.
+These pipes have fins increasing the surface area to promote heat transfer.
 A DX system uses an evaporator coil which has a distributer to spray the refrigerant into the cooling coil.
-These heat exchangers are constructed of aluminum fins and usually utilize a stainless steel casing.
+Both types of heat exchangers are constructed of aluminum fins and usually utilize a stainless steel casing.

 Commercial HVAC Coil Design and Construction